chriskrycho/v5.chriskrycho.com/site/journal/relaunch.md

 As an orthogonal layer of taxonomy over this, I have *tags*.
 This means I can still

 Once I had started down the road of designing this new information hierarchy, I took the opportunity to rethink the basic navigation and layout of the site.
 While I liked a lot about the typography of the previous design, it was showing its age.
-Although I had made some tweaks along the way, I had beeng working with the same underlying structure and layout since [v3], back in 2012!
-That design looks good, and I still quite like it.
-But I like the new look *much* better.
-It takes many of the same basic elements of typography (including the two main typefaces from [v4])
+Although I had made some tweaks along the way, I had been working with the same underlying structure and layout since [v3], back in 2012!
+I still quite like that design—but I like the new look *much* better.
+It takes many of the same basic elements of typography (including the two main typefaces from [v4]), and tightens them up into something fresh and modern.

 [v4]: https://v4.chriskrycho.com